The Optimality of Blocking Designs in Equally and Unequally Allocated Randomized Experiments with General Response: Discussion

 There are many other avenues to explore.
 First, although we proved that blocking with few blocks are asymptotically optimal, we did not prove it is uniquely optimal.
 Other designs may also satisfy the lower bound of Equation~\ref{eq:lower} and offer better finite sample properties.
 Other optimal designs are additionally of profound importance because blocking suffers from two main practical problems (1) the curse of dimensionality as it can only handle $p \leq 3$ in practice and (2) the design requires arbitrary cut-points if the covariate is continuous.
-Further, our definition of the blocking design has strong assumptions (Assumptions~\ref{ass:blocking1} and \ref{ass:blocking2}) that are needed to prove its asymptotic optimality.
-These assumptions appear to be ostensibly realistic as demonstrated by the simulations.
-However, we can explore proving the results under weaker assumptions.
 Another area of exploration could be understanding the tail criterion for other designs such as rerandomization and greedy pair switching.
 Additionally, survival is an important experimental endpoint in clinical trials but this work only considered uncensored survival measurement while the vast majority of survivals collected in real-world experiments are censored.
 Also, we did not investigate the distribution of the $\mu_i$'s relative to the optimal block size and we believe this can be a source of fruitful future work.
 In our previous work (Section 2.3), we explored the ordinary least squares estimator.
 This avenue would be difficult to explore for general response types as the analogous estimators do not have closed form (e.g. if the response is binary, the multivariate logistic regression estimates are the result of computational iteration).
 It is our intuition the theorems found herein would extend to these commonly used covariate-controlled estimators, but more work is necessary.
 Further, our tail criterion is only one metric that combines mean and standard deviation of MSE.
 Other criterions can be explored e.g. a tail simultaneous in allocation and unmeasured covariates, the ratio of mean to standard deviation (the coefficient of variation), etc. Also, work can be done to find the optimal imbalance design under unequal allocation, the analogue of PB in equal allocation (see discussion below Equation~\ref{eq:mean_problem}).
 Finally, in the case of unequal allocation, we can develop a PM analogue by performing $(n_C / n_T) : 1$ matching.
 If $n_C / n_T$ is not a natural number, some matches will have $\lfloor n_C / n_T \rfloor$ control subjects for one treatment subject and some matches can have $\lceil n_C / n_T \rceil$ control subjects for one treatment subject (in approximately the correct proportion).
 An algorithm to create these tuplets based on intra-subject observed covariate distance is only known to be able to be solved in polynomial time when each matched set has one treated and one control.
 Clearly, this more general $(n_C / n_T) : 1$ matching problem is more complex and might very well be NP-hard.